Areas of Expertise

 Juno Salazar Parreñas’ ethnographic research speaks to feminist science studies, environmental humanities, critical development studies, and global political economy.
-Her book, Decolonizing Extinction: The Work of Care in Orangutan Rehabilitation, will be published by Duke University Press in late summer 2018 and examines the question of how are we to live and die in this current age of extinction when colonial legacies help determine who and what are in better positions to survive.
-She is the editor of Gender: Animals (Macmillan Interdisciplinary Handbooks) which was published in 2017.
+Her book, Decolonizing Extinction: The Work of Care in Orangutan Rehabilitation (Duke UP, 2018) received the 2019 Michelle Z. Rosaldo Prize, biennially awarded by the Association for Feminist Anthropology for a first book, an honorable mention for the New Millennium Prize biennially awarded by the Society for Medical Anthropology, and an honorable mention for the Diana Forsythe Prize jointly awarded by the Society for the Anthropology of Work and the Committee for the Anthropology of Science, Technology, and Computing.
+She is the editor of Gender: Animals (Macmillan Interdisciplinary Handbooks, 2017).
 Her article, “Producing Affect: Transnational volunteerism in a Malaysian orangutan rehabilitation center,” received the 2013 General Anthropology Division’s Exemplary Cross-Field Scholarship Prize, which is one of the American Anthropological Association’s largest prizes for an article.
 She is also a featured columnist in the Los Angeles based monthly magazine The Lesbian News.

 - Gender: Animals, Macmillan Interdisciplinary Handbooks.
 Farmington Hills, MI: Macmillan Reference USA.
 2017.